nikkiricks/Node_Bots/README.md

 });
 ```

-Insert the longer end of your led into "GND" (which is short for ground) and the shorter end into "13".
+Insert the longer end of your led light into "GND" (which is short for ground) and the shorter end into "13".

+Plug the arduino into the computer using the USB.

+Then in the terminal:
+`node blink.js`